sergix44/XBackBone/README.md

 # XBackBone 📤
 XBackBone is a simple, self-hosted, lightweight PHP backend for the instant sharing tool ShareX.
 It supports uploading and displaying images, GIF, video, code, formatted text, and file downloading and uploading.
-Also have a web UI with multi user managemant and past uploads history.
+Also have a web UI with multi user management and past uploads history.

 ## Features